 Modern Slavery is a crime which transcends age, ethnicity, gender and territorial boundaries.
 The term is used to describe the use of fraud, force or coercion to recruit, transport, harbour, provide or obtain a person or persons for compelled labour or commercial sex acts.

 The Modern Slavery Act 2015 was introduced to tackle slavery within the UK and consolidates previous offences relating to both trafficking and slavery.

-The Act affects the Company as we fall within the definition of a “commercial organisation” involved in the supply or goods or services and with an annual turnover of over £36 million.
-The term “commercial organisation” encapsulates both listed and private companies and partnerships that carry on a business or any part of it within the UK – as a consequence the Act will impact upon foreign businesses acting within the UK.
+The Modern Slavery Act 2015 affects Smart Metering Systems plc and each of our group companies (“the Company”) as we fall within the definition of a “commercial organisation” involved in the supply or goods or services and with an annual turnover of over £36 million.
+The term “commercial organisation” encapsulates both listed and private companies and partnerships that carry on a business or any part of it within the UK – as a consequence the Modern Slavery Act 2015 will impact upon foreign businesses acting within the UK.

 1 Our Business and Supply Chains

 - Smart Metering Systems Plc provide a completely integrated service from beginning to end, from project managing the installation of the gas and/or electricity supply and connection and the provision of Carbon Reduction (CaRe) assets through to the procurement, installation and management of the meter asset, data collection, on-going energy management solutions and CaRe assets.
 This breadth of service makes us completely unique in the industry.
 There are no other organisations in a position to be able to offer all of these services simultaneously, meaning that without us our customers would need to use several different providers to cover their needs.